 Learn to understand, respect, and appreciate the different people in your life.
 Take time to love those who are important to you.
 Focus on cooperation and teamwork on the job.
 Don't forget about the people you meet on your road to success; they are important too.
-Having an understanding and appreciation of diversity will make the world a better place in which to live.
+Having an understanding and appreciation of diversity will make the world a better place to live in.